nfriend/website-3.0/_posts/2024-05-31-zoom-light.md

 ## Final thoughts

 Overall, I'm _very_ happy with how this turned out.
-The light looks great and so far seem to reliably turn on and off at the correct times.
+The light looks great and turns on and off exactly when it is supposed to!

 <figure>
     <img loading="lazy" src="{{ 'assets/img/zoom-light/final_side_by_side.jpg' | relative_url }}" alt="The finished, mounted light, both white and rainbow" />